top of page

 c.
 Genesis.

-The first book in the Old Testament is Genesis.
+Genesis is the first book in the Old Testament.

-Genesis was written by Moses or under his direction.
+The Book of Genesis is believed to be written by Moses or under his direction.

 15. What is the first sentence in the Bible?